lucastnr/my-movies/README.md

 ## Future improvements

-I'm planning to change this to be served by live data, unfortunately the Letterboxd API is closed.
-My idea is to fetch RSS data to bypass that.
+I'm not satisfied with the current state of this project, I would love to have it served by live data, but unfortuntately the Letterboxd API is closed.

+That's why my idea is to fetch the Letterbox's RSS feed and use it to display data.